 Welcome to Hawksmoor House

 Hawksmoor House is located on a 220- hectare working wine farm, Matjieskuil, near Stellenbosch in the Cape Winelands.
-A meticulously restored Cape Dutch country retreat, Hawksmoor offers Guest House accommodation in 15 en-suite rooms, beautifully and individually decorated with exquisite antiques.
+A meticulously restored Cape Dutch country retreat, Hawksmoor offers Guest House accommodation in 15 en-suite rooms, beautifully and individually decorated.

 Country Style Accommodation